-The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps will be not less than $\frac{1}{4}$ in. from clasp to the top of the ribbon, number of clasps.
+The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps.
+In this case there will be not less than $\frac{1}{2}$ in. from the upper edge of the clasp to the top of the Ribbon having the largest number of clasps.

-If no clasps are worn the

-Decorations and Medals are to

-lower edge of the British War

-B. is to be suspended from a ribbon
+If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which medal is to be suspended from a ribbon $1\frac{1}{2}$ ins. in length.

-When Medals cannot, on account of their size, be suspended so as to be freely overlapp, the senior Medal or Plaque in full.
+When Medals cannot, on account of their number be suspended so as to be freely seen, they are to overlap, the senior Medal or Decoration showing in full.

-29. Medal Ribbons.-Will be worn on the service dress jacket, drill tunic, and service dress jacket.
-The ribbons are to be half an inch wide.
-Ribbons will not be worn for less than one month, and not less than that necessary for the purposes of the decoration.
-The ribbons will be sewn on in pairs, senior decoration or medal coming on the inner edge of the top row; they will be sewn centrally above the button of an inch interval between rows, in one row they will be worn in the bottom edge of the lowest row, above the upper edge of the pocket of an inch interval between rows, be sewn centrally above the button of an inch interval between rows, but there will be a space of not less than one inch between the outer ribbon and the inner.
-When two or more rows are worn, will be completed first.
-When there are more than two rows of ribbons in the second or subsequent rows will be arranged on the outer edge of the pocket flap.
+29. Medal Ribbons.-Will be sewn on the blue serge tunic and service dress jacket.
+On the khaki drill tunic, ribbons will be worn on a bar or bars.
+The ribbons are to be half an inch in length.
+Ribbons will not be worn for training other than that necessary for the purposes of ceremonial drill.
+The ribbons will be sewn on in proper sequence, the senior decoration or medal commencing from the inner edge of the top row; they will not overlap, and when there is not sufficient room to wear them in one row they will be worn in two or more rows, the bottom edge of the lowest row being half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
+The ribbons will be sewn centrally above the button of the pocket first, but there will be a space of not less than 1 inch between the outer ribbon and the sleeve seam.
+When two or more rows are worn, the upper rows will be completed first.
+When there is a less number of ribbons in the second or subsequent rows, the shorter rows will be arranged centrally above the button of the pocket.